RoastPotatoes/aboutcycling/src/content/events/moonraker-2024/index.md

 I will test these a bit more to write a more meaningful review.

 ## Start
 Starting at the Felix adventure park it was an amazing atmosphere.
-My depature slot was 22:20 but I wanted to start with ym friends so I bumped myself up to 22:00
+My depature slot was 22:20 but I wanted to start with my friends so I bumped myself up to 22:00

 Each wave gets funneled into a basketball court and receives a briefing.